 After completing an AVT programme, your child may still receive support in school from a Teacher of the Deaf (ToD), speech and language therapist or specialist teaching assistant.

 For children who have additional and complex needs, AVT aims to support them to reach their language potential.
 Therefore, a child with additional and complex needs may go on to attend a specialist school or specialist unit, some of which are linked to mainstream schools.

 Professionals who support AVT believe that by focusing on developing the parts of the brain responsible for listening and speaking, AVT helps to lay the foundations for developing reading and writing skills.

 The aim of AVT is that your child will mix on a par with hearing friends and experience fewer barriers to joining in with activities that hearing children enjoy.

 In some instances, this is done through role play and even play dates where friends and siblings are invited to sessions so that you learn strategies to help your child join in with their hearing peers.

 The availability of Auditory Verbal Therapy (AVT) delivered by language therapists and Teachers of the Deaf through local authorities is growing but it is, as yet, not widely provided.
 Check your local authority’s Local Offer on their website to see what is available in your area.

 In some cases local authorities may provide funding to help your child access AVT.
 It might be helpful to explore how your local services can work with AVT providers to enable you to access AVT.

 The charity Auditory Verbal UK (AVUK) provides access to AVT for families through its own services.
-It has centres in Oxford and London, and offers an initial consultation via telephone.
+It welcomes families from all over the UK, has centres in Oxfordshire and London, and offers therapy online via telepractice.